Outer Banks vacation rentals

 There’s something to see and do in the Outer Banks all year long, aided by the weather, which remains consistent due to the Gulf Stream flowing offshore.
 Peak time for beachgoers is summer, of course, when the weather is hot and humid.
 Although the air cools in the fall, the water remains warm, making it a great season for fishing, windsurfing, and kiteboarding.
 The autumn schedule is also packed with events like Hatteras Island’s Day at the Docks a seafood-themed weekend in September that includes a marathon and al fresco dinners.
 The winter weather here can get chilly, but it rarely snows, so search out a less-crowded beach and build a bonfire.
 (Get a permit first.)

-What are the top things to do in Outer Banks?
+Top things to do in Outer Banks

 The Elizabethan Gardens